 Communion is real

-Over the past two years, I have wrestled with online church.
+During the two years of the COVID-19 pandemic, I wrestled with online church.
 It has its advantages.
 Online church is convenient.
-We live a good 50-minute drive from our lutheran church congregation, and I have enjoyed the extra couple of free hours in my Sunday routine.
-As a credentialed pastor serving people with intellectual and developmental disabilities, I have seen the way people at increased risk of illness or death have been able to participate online.
+We live a good 50-minute drive from our lutheran church congregation, and I enjoyed the extra couple of free hours in my Sunday routine.
+As a credentialed pastor serving people with intellectual and developmental disabilities, I saw the way people at increased risk of illness or death were able to participate online.
 It doesn’t work for everyone, but, for many people, the introduction of virtual services was the first time they were able to access spiritual community and connection that they had been missing out on.
-It has been a lifeline during lockdowns.
+It was a lifeline during lockdowns.
 However, I also take seriously the need to be present to one another as the body of Christ.
 Some of the most profound moments of my life have been times of celebrating communion when I have looked around the sanctuary to see the faces of people whom I love.

 It was early in the pandemic, though, that I realized that God does not become virtual just because we are online.
 Christ is actually present to us as we go about our day.
 As the body of Christ, communion with believers around the world has never been limited by internet bandwidth.
 One of the reasons why communion is so significant is because we know that, by the power of the Holy Spirit, we are joined across the ages and around the world with a “great cloud of witnesses” who have gone before us and who join us across time and space in remembering the body and the blood of Christ.
 Despite grieving the loss of in-person fellowship, celebrating communion together has been one way we are reminded that Christian unity transcends space and time.

 Being Christ’s body together